latextemplates/IEEE/README.md

 > Quick start for modern LaTeXing for an IEEE conference, based on the [Manuscript Template for Conference Proceedings](https://www.ieee.org/conferences_events/conferences/publishing/templates.html).

-Please be aware that this template is optimized for overleaf, which [is based on TeXLive 2020](https://de.overleaf.com/blog/tex-live-2020-now-available).
-In case you are running a later TeXLive version (or use MiKTeX), please regenerate the template with the help of the [latex template generator].

 The official template is distributed via CTAN as the [IEEEtran package](https://ctan.org/pkg/ieeetran), which is actively maintained.
 However, de-facto configurations (hyperref) and modern features of latex (microtype) are not configured.